-17. Every 1,200 hours: Checking coolant level monitor (optional equipment)
+17. Every 1,200 hours: Checking the coolant level monitor

+(Optional equipment)

-- 1. Start the engine. - 2.
-Lower the coolant level in the expansion tank. - 3.
-Automatic stop in the event of a fault: The engine stops, fault code, the indicator lamp comes on and the buzzer (if fitted) sounds if there is no level monitor fault. - 4.
+1. Start the engine.

+- 2. Reduce the coolant level in the expansion tank to below the level monitor. - 3.
+Automatic stop in the event of a fault: The engine stops, the indicator lamp comes on and the buzzer (if fitted) sounds if there is no fault in the level monitor.
+If the function is connected via the coordinator, the emergency stop fault code will be generated and can be read off on the diagnostics lamp. - 4.
 No automatic stop in the event of a fault: The indicator lamp comes on and the buzzer (if fitted) sounds if there is no fault in the level monitor. - 5.
 Top up coolant to the correct level, see page 36.